Powered compeletely by the sun.

 Inn Serendipity Bed & Breakfast was recognized by Natural Home magazine (Jan/Feb.
 2005) as one of the "Top 10 Eco-destinations in North America," selected by the U.S. Environmental Protection Agency (EPA) as one of 13 national ENERGY STAR Small Business Network Award recipients for 2004, designated a "5 Green Stars" eco-hotel by Eco Hotels of the World, and certified by Travel Green Wisconsin and Green Routes.
-The Inn is also featured as a "Platinum" Green Leader for Trip Advisor, "demonstration home" for Real Goods, "Gold" level Green America Business, and a "best practice" (download as a 5MB PDF file) with the Renewable Energy in Tourism Initiative.
+The Inn has been featured as a "Platinum" Green Leader for Trip Advisor, "demonstration home" for Real Goods, "Gold" level Green America Business, and a "best practice" (download as a 5MB PDF file) with the Renewable Energy in Tourism Initiative.

 Wander through the grounds of our turn-of-the-century farmhouse, mortaise tenon (wood peg construction) dairy barn, and extensive perennial flower gardens.
 Step into a by-gone era . . . but with a few modern-day twists.
-The Inn is a Co-op American Business Network member, serving as a showplace for energy conservation and more sustainable living and business practices.
+The Inn serves as a showplace for energy conservation and more sustainable living and business practices.
 An overview of the many renewable energy systems, "green design" approaches, natural building projects, and conservation measures employed at the Inn are summarized in a fact sheet and detailed in the innkeepers' books: Soil Sisters, Homemade for Sale, Farmstead Chef, Rural Renaissance, ECOpreneuring and Edible Earth.
 Or keep in touch on the Inn Serendipity Facebook Page.